 The Block 3 Mathematics course reinforces basic skills in number, algebra, mensuration and data handling and marks the beginning of a three-year programme.
 All students are entered for the International GCSE (Edexcel).
 Prep is set and collected weekly and there is an end-of-year school examination in June.

 In most sets, Block 4 marks the beginning of students’ exposure to more advanced Higher Tier topics (for example, advanced trigonometry and quadratic equations).
 Prep is set and collected weekly and there is an end-of-year school examination in June of Block 4.
 Mock IGCSE examinations occur in January of Block 5.

 Generally, one set in each year group is smaller in size and focussed on entry for the Foundation Tier IGCSE (grades 5-1).
 The middle sets are often rather close in pace and ability and all students in these sets are entered for the higher tier examinations (grades 9-4).
-The top sets will follow an accelerated course and cover topics from the IGCSE Mathematics as well as the OCR Additional Mathematics syllabus.
-Students in the top sets have the possibility of taking the OCR Additional Mathematics qualification at the end of Block 5.
+The top sets will follow an accelerated course and cover topics from the IGCSE Mathematics as well as from the level 2 qualification in Further Mathematics.
+Students in the top sets have the possibility of taking the AQA Further Mathematics qualification at the end of Block 5.

 The most able students will take part in the UKMT Mathematical challenges, with many of them qualifying for the next rounds (the Intermediate Kangaroo and the Intermediate Mathematical Olympiad).
 They will be exposed to extension material on a regular basis.

 Mathematics is a requirement for several university courses and students are encouraged to consider this when choosing their A Levels.
 The step up in difficulty from Block 5 can be significant: a grade 7 (equivalent to an A grade) in GCSE or IGCSE Mathematics is an expected minimum for access to the course; aptitude for algebraic topics is an important prerequisite for success.